Sport & Spine Rehab – Knee – Knee Bursitis/Bursosis

 When the bursa becomes inflamed, doctors add the ending “itis,” meaning inflammation.
 Thus, your bursa becomes bursitis.
 Usually bursitis produces a very specifically located swelling on your knee.

-Pes Anserine Bursitis is swelling located on the inside (medial) part of your knee along the upper part of your tibia.
+Pes Anserine Bursitis is swelling located on the inside (medial) part of your knee along the upper part of your tibia (shin bone).
 The pain of bursitis is usually sharp and worse with either touching the area or even when you sleep and the two knees touch each other.
 This typically happens in older patients.

-Patellar bursitis (or “pre-patellar bursitis”) is located over the front of the patellar ligament and kneecap (patella) – see the picture to the right.
+Patellar bursitis (or “pre-patellar bursitis”) is located over the front of the patellar ligament and kneecap (patella).
 The pain is located right in the front of your knee, and it can even be painful to have the bed sheets touch your skin in this area.
 This is the most common type of bursitis.